takahiro-umeda/attendance-checker-for-king-of-time/README.md

 1. fork this repository.

 2. set these environment variables on [GitHub secrets](https://docs.github.com/ja/actions/security-guides/encrypted-secrets).
+KING_OF_TIME_LOGIN_ID secret and KING_OF_TIME_LOGIN_PASSWORD secret and SLACK_INCOMING_WEB_HOOK_URL secret are masked, so don't worry about these secrets.

 - KING_OF_TIME_LOGIN_ID

-  - your KING OF TIME login ID. (now, does not support KING OF TIME API yet...)
+  - your KING OF TIME login ID. (sorry for not support KING OF TIME API yet...)
   - e.g.
     - GitHub secrets name: KING_OF_TIME_LOGIN_ID
     - value: xxxxxxxxxxxxxxx